searxng/searxng/docs/admin/settings/settings_valkey.rst

 Valkey Developer Notes
 ======================

-To set up a local Valkey_ DB, set the URL connector in your YAML
+To set up a local Valkey_ DB, set the URL connector in your YAML setting:
-setting:

 .. code:: yaml

    valkey:
      url: valkey://localhost:6379/0

-To install a local Valkey_ DB by your package manager read `Valkey-Installation`_ or use:
+To install a local Valkey_ DB from package manager read `Valkey-Installation`_ or use:

 .. code:: sh